ckritzinger/investec_on_rails/README.md

 ## TODO List

  - Make a payment
+ - Show beneficiaries
  - Make multiple payments at the same time
  - Make it less fugly
  - Cache account details, access token and such things to speed up requests
+ - Add pagination to the transactions page

  ### Original List